-Roast shoulder of pork with crackling and cider gravy
+Roast pork shoulder with crackling and cider gravy

 Serves 6-10 depending on joint size | prep 25 minutes plus 45 minutes standing and resting time | total time